mediaclinic/silverstripe-foldergallery/README.md

 - multilingual support included (actual: English, Dutch, French and German)

 ## Download
-You can download an archive of the `cwsoft-foldergallery` module for the SilverStripe 3.1.x branch using GitHubs [ZIP button](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/archive/3.1.x.zip).
+You can download an archive of the `cwsoft-foldergallery` module for the SilverStripe 3.1.x branch using GitHubs [ZIP button](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/archive/master.zip).
 The archives of previous module releases can be found in GitHubs [Tags section](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tags).
 The development history is tracked via [GitHub](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/commits/master).

-Note: An older, but unsupported version for SilverStripe 2.4.x can be found and downloaded in the [2.4.x branch](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tree/2.4.x) at GitHub.
-A version for SilverStripe 3.0.x can be downloaded from the [master branch](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery) of the module.
+***Note: ***You can download the last stable (but no longer maintained) version of the cwsoft-foldergallery module for SilverStripe [2.4.x]https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tree/2.4.x) and [3.0.x](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tree/3.0.x) series from GitHub.

 ## License
 The `cwsoft-foldergallery` module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).